 Matemwe Lodge is shaded by lush tropical gardens on the edge of a beautiful lagoon that at high tide reaches right to the edge of the lodge.
 Quiet corners for lazy afternoons abound, from colourful guest areas to the swimming pool where you can watch fishermen sail their billowing dhows.

 The open-air restaurant sits just above the ocean, with magnificent views of the palm-fringed beach and gently rocking dhows.
-Seafood is a specialty of the house, and all produce is bought daily from local fishermen and markets.
+Seafood is a speciality of the house, and all produce is bought daily from local fishermen and markets.
 The multilevel swimming pool surrounded by lounge chairs is perfect for days spent soaking up the sun, and the poolside bar with fresh cocktails and drinks completes the island experience.

 All our food is sourced locally (including fruit and vegetables), and seafood is bought from local suppliers who use sustainable techniques.
 This means, for example, that we do not buy net- or spear-caught fish but only that caught on lines.